shroukhm/informations_about_AI/README.md

 # informations_about_AI
-this folder shows some brief  information about AI, ML , statistics , mathematics and deep learning
 Every file talking about a topic :

 1-machine learning algorithms file i am talking breif about : - Which machine learning algorithm should i use?
                                                               -  ML algorithms
 2- P and NP problems file i am talking breif about  : - What is the P and NP problems and there examples